All Products

 4. On the Deploy Cloud-native AI Suite page, select Scheduling Policy Extension (Batch Task Scheduling, GPU Sharing, Topology-aware GPU Scheduling).

-The cloud-native AI suite is deployed
+Cloud-native AI suite deployed

 1. Log on to the ACK console.
-In the left-side navigation pane, click Clusters.
+In the left navigation pane, click Clusters.

-5. After you complete the modification, click OK.
+5. After making changes, click OK.

 Parameter